AnoopANair/eoj-group/content/authors/elvar/_index.md

   - Principal Investigator
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Elvar Örn Jónsson is a research associate professor at the department of chemistry at the University of Iceland.
+His research interests include developing advanced simulation methods for atomic scale systems and include hybrid simulation techniques, self-interaction correction to density functional theory and classical force fields based on physical principle.
+He leads the EOJ research group which is part of the theoretical chemistry group TheoChem at UI.